 Withdrawals from tax-favored retirement plans prior to age 59-1/2 are generally subject to a 10% early distribution tax (in addition to regular income tax) under Section 72(t) of the Internal Revenue Code, unless one of several exceptions applies.
-The SECURE Act adds a new exception for a “qualified birth or adoption distribution” (QBOAD).
+The SECURE Act adds a new exception for QBOADs.

 A QBOAD can be taken from any “eligible retirement plan” (as defined in Code Section 402(c)(8)(B)) other than a defined benefit plan.
 This includes 401(k) and other qualified defined contribution plans, 403(b) plans, governmental 457(b) plans (early distributions from these plans aren’t subject to the penalty tax) and individual retirement accounts (IRAs).
 Employers sponsoring these plans can — but aren’t required to — offer QBOADs to employees.

 QBOADs are limited to $5,000 per individual for each birth or adoption.
 The limit applies to all plans in which the employee participates, including other plans within the employer’s controlled group, other employers’ plans in which the employee has an account balance and any IRA held by the employee.
-The $5,000 limit applies to an individual — not a family — so the employee’s spouse may separately receive up to $5,000 as a QBOAD, even if both spouses work in the same controlled group.
+The $5,000 limit applies to an individual — not a family — so the employee’s spouse may separately receive up to $5,000 as a QBOAD for the same birth or adoption, even if both spouses work in the same controlled group.

 Although the limit seems straightforward, employers may have some practical questions: